Habitats of the Indiana Dunes: Dunes

-Dune & Swale
+Dune and swale

 At the west end of the Indiana Dunes, in Gary there is a dune and swale province of the system.
 The area is characterized by low, linear sand ridges, parallel to the shoreline.
 Between these ridges are low areas of marsh or ponds.
 The ridges are characterized by prairie and savanna life forms and the marsh areas and ponds by the plants and wildlife of those characteristic areas of the dune lands.
 The dune and swale topography is easiest to see in the Miller Woods area of the park.
 Much of the dune and swales was eliminated by the construction of the industrial plants of Gary, East Chicago, Whiting and Hammond.
 Some key identifiers of a dune and swale community include the common yellowthroat, Blanding's turtle, and bluehearts.